changqiong/sRRNet/README.md

 ## Related Publications

 > Chang, Qiong, et al.
+> "StereoVAE: A lightweight stereo-matching system using embedded GPUs"
+> IEEE International Conference on Robotics and Automation (ICRA), 2023

+and

+> Chang, Qiong, et al.
 > "TinyStereo: A Tiny Coarse-to-Fine Framework for Vision-Based Depth Estimation on Embedded GPUs."
 > IEEE Transactions on Systems, Man, and Cybernetics: Systems (2024).
 ---